Many changes will occur in your mouth over your life span. Certain conditions can arise over time, which are unique to a particular stage of life

 Other factors may operate across the life span.
 Hormonal influences with puberty, menstruation, oral contraception, fertility treatments, pregnancy, lactation and menopause contribute specific challenges that may make dental problems more likely.

-Maintaining oral health is a life process.
-Our practice recognizes the importance of life stage issues and the impacts that time, disease and circumstance have on your mouth during the life course.
+Our practice recognizes the importance of life stage issues.
+We appreciate the impacts that time, disease and circumstance will have on your mouth during course of life.